 You’ll find out right now.

-Good London areas to stay in as a tourist
+Where to stay in London as a tourist

-Below, I describe a number of areas in Central London where you’ll be close to the major sights and attractions of London.
+Below, I describe several good areas in Central London where you’ll be close to the major sights and attractions of London.

 Paddington & Bayswater